JvThunder/In-Trap-Board-Game/README.md

 ## Updates
 ### Version 0.1.0
 Create the base logic of the game.
-Added simple agents (Random, CheckTrap, NegaMax).
+Added simple agents (Random, NegaMax).
 Added Heuristic Template.
 Functions are available for testing agents.

 ### Version 0.1.1
 Added a simple Heuristic Agent.
-Currently Heuristic vs Heuristic ends up in a neverending game.
-(Will be fixed by adjusting rules and pieces in the future) Separated the game environment, evaluation functions and agents as modules.
+Separated the game environment, evaluation functions and agents as file modules.

 ### Version 0.1.2
 Changed the queue into 5 instead of 3 to incentivize capturing more.